 What is the West Country and Why Should You Go There?

-If you're fond of the 4 S's - Sunshine, Seafood, Surfing and Seashores - the part of the UK known as the West Country is where you will find all of those, in abundance.
+If you're fond of the 4 S's - Sunshine, Seafood, Surfing and Seashores - the part of the UK known as the West Country is where you will find all of those in abundance.
 It also has two amazing national parks each with its own breed of wild ponies and, depending upon how you define its borders, two of the UK's best cities for visitors and one of its most iconic ancient monuments.

 The West Country is the extreme southwest corner of the United Kingdom.
 A distinctive speech accent that still hangs on in the counties of Cornwall and Devon derives from the ancient Cornish language (now extinct except in folkloric revivals). more closely related to Breton, the original language of Brittany, than Anglo-Saxon and Norman influenced English.

 Purists will tell you that the true West Country consists of only Cornwall and Devon but nowadays much of the Southwest, including Dorset, Somerset and parts of Wiltshire are included.
-Because this is an unofficial geographic designation, it is something of a moveable feast, particularly its Northeastern borders.
+Because this is an unofficial geographic designation, it is something of a movable feast, particularly its Northeastern borders.

 If you are traveling in this region, you'll find the best surfing beaches on the north coast of Cornwall; the most gorgeous clotted cream teas and the prettiest thatched cottages in Devon; the fascinating Roman Baths in (where else?)
 Bath, which is also Jane Austen territory and great for shopping, and, if you stretch the borders to include Wiltshire, Stonehenge is just about on the borders of the West Country.